 To learn more about keeping up with compliance for a distributed workforce (and how partnering with an outsourced HR provider can help), check out this article.

-In order to successfully transition your team to remote work during the COVID-19 crisis, you’ll have to introduce some fundamental changes to your day-to-day HR operations and employee engagement strategies.
+In order to successfully transition your team to remote work, you’ll have to introduce some fundamental changes to your day-to-day HR operations and employee engagement strategies.
 It will require some time, patience, and maybe even a small amount of trial and error.
 But the most important thing to bear in mind is that it can be achieved through careful internal communications and through the integration of innovative technologies.